-The school counselor shall serve as records manager for regular files and the special services program folder shall be managed by the special program coordinator.
+The Superintendent's designee shall serve as records manager for regular files and the special services program folder shall be managed by the special program coordinator.

 All records shall be confidential and access logs shall be signed by all who review the records.